 Keeping skilled talent is also a concern for employers.
 Many workers are leaving their blue-collar jobs to move to lower-cost cities, pursue degrees, or transition to new-collar jobs – tech jobs that don’t require a degree.

-Skills-based hiring is more effective for hiring and retaining blue-collar workers than traditional hiring methods because it addresses these concerns from the hiring process well into an employee’s career.
+Skills-based hiring is more effective for hiring and retaining blue-collar workers than traditional hiring methods because it addresses these concerns by prioritizing skills.

 The evidence is clear.
 Our report, The State of Skills-Based Hiring 2022, found that 91% of companies that used skills-based saw increased workplace diversity, with 72.1% of employees reporting they are happy in their roles.

 Sure, skills-based hiring sounds good in theory.
 But how do you put it into practice to fill blue-collar jobs?
-Before diving into best practices, here are some key actions to take:
+Here are some key actions to take: